saurabhaga/tutorials/pages/exception-handling.md

 **Controller Level**

-Lets define Controller and two method which will throw `IllegallArgumentException` and `NullpointerException`
+Lets define Controller and two method which will throw `IllegalArgumentException` and `NullPointerException`

     @RequestMapping("/hello")
     public String hello(){